 Although it was originally pitched as a competitor to conventional backup, cloud storage is now seen as complementary to it, with many backup providers releasing their own offerings.
 Adopting a cloud-storage service was a major part of the solution for Markom, which has built a new storage and backup strategy that combines local and cloud-based backup since the disaster.
 In this new environment, data from applications like Maximiser, Quicken, and Microsoft Outlook is stored locally and backed up using Microsoft tools.

 Data is also synchronized to the cloud, meaning there’s an offsite backup of key files available online from anywhere, at any time.
 Mark also creates full images of its four computers from time to time and stores them with a cloud provider.
 This means the company could potentially restore all of its applications and data, and keep on operating with minimal interruption.

 “This service is fantastic,” Stirling says, “It adds files to the cloud as you create them.
 We are now comfortable that even if we lost all our gear, all our data is accessible anywhere we go via the cloud service.”

 The risks and the collaboration

 There are also practical limitations.
-Companies with limited monthly bandwidth plans need to watch their usage, since backups can consume massive volumes of data.
-Some online storage services let you send them a full backup on hard drive, which they will copy to your account.
+Companies with limited monthly bandwidth plans need to watch their usage since backups can consume massive volumes of data.
+Some online storage services let you send them a full backup on the hard drive, which they will copy to your account.

 Yet, even now, positioning cloud storage as a major part of a company’s data strategy can help smooth out the access issues that have compromised data integrity and hindered effective collaboration at times in the past.
 Better still, it’s an easy and inexpensive option for businesses that may have never been able to implement reliable and effective enough storage in the past – the big end of town aren’t the only ones with options anymore.